Here are some Winnipeg favourites to get you started if you only have a day in the Peg.

 Part 1: Where the rivers meet

-Start at The Forks, where the Assiniboine River meets the Red River and where people have been gathering for thousands of years.
+Start at The Forks, where the Assiniboine River meets the Red River — a place people have been gathering at for thousands of years.
 The site’s Indigenous roots are celebrated in stunning public art pieces throughout the area.
 Many buildings here harken to The Forks’ history as a rail depot.
 This includes the former horse stables, now home to The Forks Market.
 Inside and across the Plaza in the Johnston Terminal, is a collection of shops featuring Manitoba-made products.

 The Common is the city’s most popular dining hall, with a variety of food vendors along with craft wine and beer on tap, available to enjoy inside or on the sunny patio with views of the river.

 No visit to The Forks is complete without a stroll along the river walk, the accessible path that hugs the riverbank.
 In the winter, the path is relocated to the icy surface as a stunning multi-use trail decorated with inventive warming huts.
 The Forks is home to other attractions like a world-class skate park, Inn at The Forks, the Children’s Museum and the Manitoba Theatre for Young People.

 Part 2: A journey from darkness to light

 It’s hard to miss the impressive shape of the Canadian Museum for Human Rights which is a must-visit when in Winnipeg.
 If time is pressing, take some snaps of the building, clad in wings of glass, located at The Forks.
 You can access its gift shop without buying a ticket.